2015 Season ...

 The state No. 2-ranked Comets got multiple-hit performances from Brooke Huddleson (right, 4 hits), Kali Pugh (4 hits), K.K.
 Fronda (3 hits), Iesha Hill (3 hits) and Evans (3 hits) during the course of the afternoon.

 Palomar, which clinched the undisputed PCAC championship by beating Mt.
-San Jacinto on Friday (see article at left), jumped out in front of Santiago Canyon 1-0 in the first inning of Saturday's first game.
-Kali Pugh walked, advanced to third on Huddleson's single and scord on a passed ball.
+San Jacinto on Friday, jumped out in front of Santiago Canyon 1-0 in the first inning of Saturday's first game.
+Kali Pugh walked, advanced to third on Huddleson's single and scored on a passed ball.

 The Comets added two runs in the second inning on Pugh's two-run single that drove in Evans and Fronda, who were aboard on back-to-back hits.
 They tacked on solo runs in the third and sixth innings, the first on a three-base throwing error and the second one on an error, a sacrifice bunt by Stephanie Koshier, Evans' single and K.K.
 Fronda's sacrifice fly to leftfield.